Memoirs of attendees.

 My memories of Knebworth 75 are of sun , Newcastle Brown , joints & some great music .

-were dropped off at Hitchen , as the owners of the van were going elsewhere
+We were dropped off at Hitchen , as the owners of the van were going elsewhere

 for the night , & we proceeded to find a comfortable cornfield in which

-to sleep under the stars . (left ) The following morning saw us bussing it to Stevenage & getting to the site at about 10.00 a.m.
-Then the music started , the drinking started , the smoking started & one of the best days of my life was spent under a clear blue sky - broken only by a Spitfire flypast . |
+to sleep under the stars . (left ) Then the music started , the drinking started , the smoking started & one of the best days of my life was spent under a clear blue sky - broken only by a Spitfire flypast . |

-Photos ©Graham Edgar
+Photos © Graham Edgar |

-| Roy Harper sang of darker things , Steve Miller sang of lighter things , Mr Zoot Horn Rollo played that long , lingering note and held it just as Beefheart instructed .
+Roy Harper sang of darker things , Steve Miller sang of lighter things , Mr Zoot Horn Rollo played that long , lingering note and held it just as Beefheart instructed .
 Linda Lewis was bubbly & Mr Chapman did his best to hold it all together .
 The only thing I remember eating all day was an orange , and having seen the state of the toilets it was probably as well , but somehow we acquired Newcastle Brown , illicit substances & lager , sufficient to keep the body functioning . |

-was fairly slow , or so it seemed at the time , with technical problems
+start was fairly slow , or so it seemed at the time , with technical problems

 & poor sound .Once Shine On got into its stride & Roy Harper contributed